flickerlight/json-schema-express/README.md

 * number and string

-Support of these keywords are implemented in corresponding standard generator classes.If you write your own generator, you need to deal with these keywords by your own.
+Support of these keywords are implemented in corresponding default generator classes.If you write your own generator, you need to deal with these keywords by your own.

 - number/integer